What to Expect in Your Cataract Surgery Consultation

 Specifically, What Will Happen at a Cataract Surgery Consultation?

 Cataract surgery is typically brief, about 20 minutes, with only local anesthesia.
-In preparation, the doctor checks your eye with familiar tests.
+In preparation, the doctor checks your eye health with familiar tests commonly used in a comprehensive eye exam.

-Typically, these tests are performed before vision correction surgery:
+Typically, these tests are performed before vision correction surgery during your cataract evaluation:

-• Retinal exam — A dilated exam that includes examination of your eye’s lens, which in the case of cataracts will be cloudy.
+- Retinal exam — A dilated eye exam that includes examination of your eye’s lens, which, in the case of cataracts, will be cloudy.

-You’ll talk with the doctor about your eyes and your vision outcome expectations.
+You’ll talk with the doctor about your eyes and vision outcome goals and expectations.
 These days, several types of replacement lenses, called intraocular lenses (IOLs) because they replace your natural lens in the eye, are available in addition to the standard artificial lens.
-They’re all comfortable and provide great vision, but there are different options for focal ranges that can limit the amount of time you need to wear glasses, whether it’s for reading or golf.
+They’re all comfortable and provide great and clear vision, but there are different options for focal ranges that can limit the amount of time you need to wear glasses, whether it’s for reading or golf.

 Enhancing Seniors’ Vision for Enjoyment of Life